-The Swoop™ system developed by Hyperfine Research is a first-of-its-kind portable, low-field magnetic resonance imaging (MRI) device for point-of-care settings such as intensive care units, emergency departments, mobile stroke units and resource-limited environments.
+The Swoop™ system, developed by Hyperfine Research, is a first-of-its-kind portable, low-field magnetic resonance imaging (MRI) device for point-of-care settings such as intensive care units, emergency departments, mobile stroke units and resource-limited environments.

 The system is suitable for general brain imaging, headaches, stroke, non-specific muscular weakness and encephalopathy.

 After arriving at a hospital, it just takes 30 minutes for a Demo at Your Door truck to unload Swoop, bring it inside and begin scanning.

-In August 2020, Swoop received 510(k) clearance from the US Food and Drug Administration (FDA) for magnetic resonance imaging of the brain and head of patients of all ages.
-This came after user feedback and technology advancements had been incorporated into the original device, which was cleared in February 2020.
+Swoop received 510(k) clearance from the US Food and Drug Administration (FDA) for magnetic resonance imaging of the brain and head of patients of all ages, including patients aged zero to two years, in August 2020.

 The system features in-built noise cancellation technology that maps and adjusts the high electromagnetic interference in the environment, resulting in crisp, clear T1-weighted, T2-weighted, diffusion-weighted imaging (DWI) and fluid-attenuated inversion recovery (FLAIR) sequences.

-The Advanced AI Applications form part of Swoop’s standard software package, supporting decision making and ensuring rapid feedback for diagnostic insight.
+The Advanced AI Applications form part of Swoop’s standard software package, supporting decision-making and ensuring rapid feedback for diagnostic insight.

 The applications use tools for measurement, including automated ventricular volume measurement, brain extraction, brain alignment and midline displacement.

-The Swoop portable MRI system reduces acquisition costs by 20 times, consumes 35 times less power and weighs ten times less than existing fixed conventional MRI systems.
+The Swoop portable MRI system reduces acquisition costs by 20 times, consumes 35 times less power and weighs a tenth of existing fixed conventional MRI systems.

-Swoop overcomes the constraints of existing imaging technologies and makes MRI available to every patient, at any time and any place.
+Swoop overcomes the constraints of existing imaging technologies and makes MRI available to every patient, at any time and in any place.